Milswanca/VertexAnimationDocumentation/docs/troubleshooting.md

 This guide helps you diagnose and resolve common issues you might encounter while using the VAT Toolset Plugin.

 ???
-"Why are my animations playing too slowly?"
+"Why are my animations playing slow?"
     <div class="md-typeset__answer">
     This is usually related to the animation sequence frame rate.
 To fix: